Crash and learn: the importance of responding to unsafe work practices

 - respond decisively, particularly where obvious and inexpensive counter-measures are available.

-For more information on your duty of care obligations, please contact our Workplace Relations team.
+For more information on your duty of care obligations, please contact our Employment, Safety and Migration team.

-This article was written by Barney Adams, Associate –Workplace Relations.
+This article was written by Barney Adams, Associate – Employment, Safety and Migration.